CREATE INDEX

 CREATE INDEX idx_members_email ON members (email); CREATE UNIQUE INDEX idx_members_email_unique ON members (email);

 -- MySQL (ON table_name is required).
-DROP INDEX idx_members_email ON members; -- PostgreSQL, Oracle, SQLite (table name is not needed).
+DROP INDEX idx_members_email ON members; -- PostgreSQL, SQLite (table name is not needed).
 DROP INDEX idx_members_email;

 The command to list indexes also varies by database.